Murder of Farkhunda Malikzada: Government of Afghanistan

-International reaction
+International reactions

+United States

-International Attorney Kimberley Motley represented Farkhunda's family in the first court.
+US attorney Kimberley Motley represented Farkhunda's family in the first court.
 After the first court hearing Motley stated that Farkhunda's trial was a defining moment for women's rights in Afghanistan.
 In the first hearing, Motley indicated that there were twenty-two convictions which included four death sentences, eight people were given sixteen years in prison, and ten police officers were convicted for their failure in protecting Farkhunda.
 Due to pressures that Motley and the family received from the Afghan Government she did not represent the family in the subsequent court hearings.

 In a "secret" Appellate Court Hearing and when the death sentences were overturned in a secret hearing held 43 days after Motley termed the ruling as "shocking."
 Motley further stated that, "The rule of law is the foundation of any civilised society.
 If the courts don’t get this decision right then you have to ask how serious it is about progressing the rights of women.
 Justice for Farkhunda is a reflection of how women will be treated in Afghanistan in the future.

 In a scathing op-ed Motley wrote, "Promises of a transparent legal process were once again shattered by the Afghan judiciary.
 This week, its precipitous decision regarding the Farkhunda case was leaked from a "secret" hearing in the Appellate Court.
 Blatantly disregarding the law, the court decided that the men convicted of having a primary role in Farkhunda's horrific death were entitled to a reduction in their sentence.
 Assertions of corruption mean absolutely nothing if those that are in power - like the Appellate Court judges - are allowed to continue to perpetrate such legal atrocities.
 The inability of the judiciary to handle Farkhunda's case in a fair and equal manner simply reinforces questions about its commitment to progress the status of women in Afghanistan."